 Signed in 2019, the deal parallels the USMCA digital trade chapter, but does not cover broader trade in services issues.
-Issues for Congress Potential policy issues for Congress to consider include:
+Issues for Congress Potential policy issues Congress could consider include:

-Should TPA be updated to take into account rapid technological changes in the services sector?
-Should the USMCA and U.S.-Japan Digital Trade Agreement serve as a model for future sectoral negotiations on digital services?
-What should U.S. trade negotiating priorities be for updating GATS and expanding other WTO members' commitments?
-Should the executive branch pursue enhanced regulatory cooperation with key trading partners or join the ongoing WTO negotiation to lessen the burdens created by varied regulatory regimes across different markets?
+How should future trade agreements address rapid technological changes and new trade barriers in the services sector?
+Should the USMCA and U.S.-Japan Digital Trade Agreement serve as models for future sectoral negotiations on digital services?
+What should U.S. trade negotiating priorities be for further updating GATS, whether on a plurilateral or multilateral basis, and expanding other WTO members' commitments?
+How will the U.S.-EU Trade and Technology Council impact U.S. domestic regulation and export of digital and ICT services?
 Given the role of state regulators, how might U.S. policymakers involve them in ongoing and future trade negotiations or regulatory cooperation efforts?
-Rachel F. Fefer, Analyst in International Trade and Finance IF11706 Disclaimer This document was prepared by the Congressional Research Service (CRS).
+IF11706 Rachel F. Fefer, Analyst in International Trade and Finance Disclaimer This document was prepared by the Congressional Research Service (CRS).
 CRS serves as nonpartisan shared staff to congressional committees and Members of Congress.
 It operates solely at the behest of and under the direction of Congress.
 Information in a CRS Report should not be relied upon for purposes other than public understanding of information that has been provided by CRS to Members of Congress in connection with CRS's institutional role.
 CRS Reports, as a work of the United States Government, are not subject to copyright protection in the United States.
 Any CRS Report may be reproduced and distributed in its entirety without permission from CRS.
 However, as a CRS Report may include copyrighted images or material from a third party, you may need to obtain the permission of the copyright holder if you wish to copy or otherwise use copyrighted material.